adityayaduvanshi/Full-Stack-Music-Web-App/README.md

  STRIPE_SECRET_KEY=your_stripe_secret_key
  STRIPE_WEBHOOK_SECRET=your_stripe_webhook_secret
  ```
+4. Add SQL Tables:

+     Use `database.sql` file, create songs and liked_songs table

-4. Run the application:
+5. Run the application:
 ```bash
 npm run dev
 ```
-5. Open your browser and visit `http://localhost:3000` to access the application.
+6. Open your browser and visit `http://localhost:3000` to access the application.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: